codingMustache/codingMustache/README.md

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+Which of these is not a key value of Agile software development?
- 1. Motherboard
+ 1. Comprehensive documentation
- 2. Graphics Processing Unit
+ 2. Customer collaboration
- 3. Central Processing Unit
+ 3. Individuals and interactions
- 4. Hard Disk Drive
+ 4. Responding to change

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Comprehensive documentation
 </details>